 Safari & Antiquity Tours Procedures:

 - Orientations and talks presented while on a safari or tour will be done with spacing in mind.
 Guests should try to avoid crowding the area around the guide.

 - All company provided vehicle transportation will be cleaned and disinfected before guests board each day.

 - Hand sanitizer will be available on all company provided vehicles.

-- When using taxi’s or other public vehicles hand sanitizer will be available from the guide boarding.
+- s or other public vehicles hand sanitizer will be available from the guide boarding.

 - Guides will have hand sanitizer available throughout the day for guests use as they visit different locations.

-- During the safari and antiquity tours - avoid touching anything unnecessarily and void touching your face as much as possible.
+- During the safari and antiquity tours - avoid touching anything unnecessarily and avoid touching your face as much as possible.

 - Guests should only bring with them on safaris and tours equipment they can comfortably carry and handle themselves so as to minimize contact by others.